JakobBergG/Dataproject_GBM/README.md

   </p>

 To segment the recurrence MR scans the newtork generated from Task806_ANOUK_GBM was finetuned on a training set consisting of XXX MR scans (XXX training cases and XXX test cases).
 5 fold cross validation was used in the training to optimize the models performance.
 When segmenting a recurrence tumor an ensemble is created from the 5 folds (maybe this sentence can be written better).
-The ensemble prediction is created by averagin the 5 probability maps (one for each model). through experimenting a learning rate of 1e-6 was determined best suitable for finetuning the network. in the figure below a progression curve from one of the folds can be seen.
+The ensemble prediction is created by averagin the 5 probability maps (one for each model).
+MAYBE PUT IN A FIGUE OF 5 probability maps. through experimenting a learning rate of 1e-6 was determined best suitable for finetuning the network. in the figure below a progression curve from one of the folds can be seen.

   <p align="center">